pxc/Annoyances.Net/README.md

 `Permute` for getting all permutations of the elements in a sequence (e.g. [1, 2, 3] yields [ [1, 2, 3], [1, 3, 2], [2, 1, 3], [2, 3, 1], [3, 1, 2], [3, 2, 1] ]).

+### Collection extensions

+`RemoveFirst` to remove the first element matching a condition.

 ### String extensions

 `StripTags` strips all the HTML tags from a string